microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-    **Important:** The slot was decided based on the UART Instances which were configured for this example (see the Pin mapping table between the MCU and the RNBD Click shown below).
+    **Important:** The slot was decided based on the UART instances which were configured for this example (see the pin mapping table between the MCU and the RNBD Click shown below).

-    - Pin Mapping Table between MCU & RNBD Click
+    - Pin mapping Table between the MCU and RNBD Click
         <br />

         |S.no|Pin Functionality|PIC|RNBD Click  |